vantage6/vantage6-workshop/episodes/chap3_run_analysis_ui.md

 ![Hypothetical collaborations scenario](fig/chapter3/case-study-example.drawio.png)

 The consortium members already took care to ensure that their corresponding datasets follow the same structure (variable names and data types).
-This is key to making the federated analysis possible.
+This is key for making the federated analysis possible.
-The following is a sample of what will be referred to, in the following exercises, as the 'default' node database.
+The following is an example of how the 'default' database on all the nodes within the collaboration look like.

 | Gender | Age | Height | Weight | IsOverweight | AgeGroup  |
 |--------|-----|--------|--------|--------------|-----------|